Bedoon: Demographic engineering

 The State of Kuwait formally has an official Nationality Law that grants non-nationals a legal pathway to obtaining citizenship.
-However, as access to citizenship in Kuwait is autocratically controlled by the Al Sabah ruling family, it is not subject to any external regulatory supervision.
-The implementation of the Nationality Law is arbitrary and lacks transparency.
-The lack of transparency prevents non-nationals from receiving a fair opportunity to obtain citizenship.
+However, as access to citizenship in Kuwait is autocratically controlled by the Al-Sabah ruling family, it is not subject to any external regulatory supervision.
+The implementation of the Nationality Law is arbitrary and lacks transparency, preventing non-nationals from receiving a fair opportunity to obtain citizenship.
 Consequently, the Al Sabah ruling family have been able to manipulate naturalization for politically motivated reasons.

-In the three decades after independence in 1961, the Al Sabah ruling family naturalized hundreds of thousands of foreign Bedouin immigrants predominantly from Saudi Arabia.
-By 1980, as many as 200,000 immigrants were naturalized in Kuwait.
-Throughout the 1980s, the Al Sabah's politically motivated naturalization policy continued.
-The naturalizations were not regulated nor sanctioned by Kuwaiti law.
-The exact number of naturalizations is unknown but it is estimated that up to 400,000 immigrants were unlawfully naturalized in Kuwait.
-The foreign Bedouin immigrants were mainly naturalized to alter the demographic makeup of the citizen population in a way that made the power of the Al Sabah ruling family more secure.
-As a result of the politically motivated naturalizations, the number of naturalized citizens exceeds the number of Bedoon in Kuwait.
-The Al Sabah ruling family actively encouraged foreign Bedouin immigrants to migrate to Kuwait.
+In the three decades after independence in 1961, the Al-Sabah family naturalized hundreds of thousands of foreign Bedouin immigrants – predominantly Sunnis from Saudi Arabia – in order to consolidate the power of the family.
 The Al Sabah ruling family favored naturalizing Bedouin immigrants because they were considered loyal to the ruling family, unlike the politically active Palestinian, Lebanese, and Syrian expats in Kuwait.
-The naturalized citizens were predominantly Sunni Saudi immigrants from southern tribes.
-Accordingly, none of the stateless Bedoon in Kuwait belong to the Ajman tribe.
+By 1980, as many as 200,000 immigrants were naturalized in Kuwait; this naturalization policy continued through the 1980s and were neither regulated nor sanctioned by Kuwaiti law.
+The exact total number of naturalizations is unknown, but it is estimated that up to 400,000 immigrants were unlawfully naturalized in Kuwait.
+As a result, the number of naturalized citizens exceeds the number of Bedoon in Kuwait.

+The politically motivated naturalizations were noted by the United Nations, political activists, scholars, researchers, and even members of the Al-Sabah family.
+It is widely considered a form of deliberate demographic engineering and has been likened to Bahrain's politically motivated naturalization policy.
+Within the GCC countries, politically motivated naturalization policies are referred to as "political naturalization" (التجنيس السياسي).

 The Kuwaiti judicial system's lack of authority to rule on citizenship further complicates the Bedoon crisis, leaving Bedoon no access to the judiciary to present evidence and plead their case for citizenship.
-Although non-nationals constitute 70% of Kuwait's total population the Al Sabah ruling family persistently denies citizenship to most non-nationals, including those who fully satisfy the requirements for naturalization as stipulated in the state's official Nationality Law.
+Although non-nationals constitute 70% of Kuwait's total population, the Al-Sabah ruling family persistently denies citizenship to most non-nationals, including those who fully satisfy the requirements for naturalization as stipulated in the state's official Nationality Law.

 There is no official national census disclosing sectarian affiliation in Kuwait.
-However, it is estimated that 60-80% of Kuwait's Bedoon are Shia Muslims as a result, it is widely believed that the Bedoon issue in Kuwait is sectarian in nature.
-The Kuwaiti authorities permit the forgery of hundreds of thousands of politically motivated naturalizations whilst simultaneously denying citizenship to the Bedoon.
-The politically motivated naturalizations were noted by the United Nations, political activists, scholars, researchers and even members of the Al Sabah family.
-It is widely considered a form of deliberate demographic engineering.
-It has been likened to Bahrain's politically motivated naturalization policy.
-Within the GCC countries, politically motivated naturalization policies are referred to as "political naturalization" (التجنيس السياسي).
+However, it is estimated that 60 to 80% of Kuwait's Bedoon are Shia Muslims.
+As a result, it is widely believed by researchers, journalists, and governments that the Bedoon issue in Kuwait also is sectarian in nature.